 If you offer luxury or handmade one-of-a-kind items, rolling in an extra percentage for shipping and handling probably isn’t too much of an issue, and it will be hard for consumers to notice.

 However, if you’re in a highly competitive market where both free shipping and the lowest prices are the norm, marking up your products to cover shipping may not be the best idea, as consumers will immediately notice the increased product cost.
-This is where you have to consider either a different option entirely or absorb the cost for shipping on most of your items.
+This is where you have to consider either a different option entirely or absorbing the cost for shipping on most of your items.

 Shipping strategy #2: Charge exact shipping costs